19hours/sg-statutes/Acts/Land Titles Act.md

 (c) where 2 or more caveators claim to be entitled as joint tenants to the estate or interest protected by the caveat and one or more (but not all) of them has died, by the surviving caveator or caveators;

-(d) where the caveator is adjudicated a bankrupt, by the Official Assignee; or where the caveator is a corporation and is in liquidation, and the estate or interest claimed by the caveator has become vested in the liquidator, by the liquidator;
+(d) where the caveator is adjudicated a bankrupt, by the Official Assignee; or where the caveator is a corporation or a limited liability partnership and is in liquidation, and the estate or interest claimed by the caveator has become vested in the liquidator, by the liquidator;

+[Act 8 of 2014 wef 15/08/2014]

 (e) by the person or the deputy appointed or deemed to be appointed for such person by the High Court under the Mental Capacity Act 2008, with power in relation to the management and care of the estate or interest claimed in the caveat; or